Out West, blistering hot spell undercuts firefighters

 "Cooler weather is expected to push into the Southwest over the next few days," Hennen said.

-The fire has burned 42,800 acres and is just 10% contained with the agency estimating that it will take until July 15 to get it fully under control.
+The fire has burned 49,626 acres and is 9% contained, with the agency estimating it will take until July 15 to get it fully under control.

+While firefighters made good progress over the weekend, Monday saw winds of 30 mph, which increased fire activity, according to Utah Fire.
+Officials had been worried the winds would push the fire to the northwest.
+As a precaution, the region to the northwest of the fire, a remote area called Upper Bear Valley, has been evacuated, she said.

-"Horse Valley will be an area of concern tomorrow, but crews have begun to prepare for this using dozers and retardant dropped from air tankers to establish indirect firelines," Brian Head town said on its Facebook page.
+"Horse Valley will be an area of concern (Monday), but crews have begun to prepare for this using dozers and retardant dropped from air tankers to establish indirect firelines," the town of Brian Head said on its Facebook page.

-At least 13 homes and eight outbuildings have been destroyed in the ski town, which sits near the Dixie National Forest in the southern part of the state.
+At least 13 homes and eight outbuildings have been destroyed in the ski community, which sits near the Dixie National Forest in the southern part of the state.

 The Frye Fire in southern Arizona covered more than 37,000 acres as of Sunday, with 39% of the perimeter contained, the forest service at Coronado National Forest said.